open-resources/physics_bank/content/public/015.Oscillations/Simple Harmonic Motion/Potential_energy_SHM/Potential_energy_SHM.md

     fixed-order: true
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Potential energy from velocity in SHM
+        title: Potential energy from velocity in SHM
+      part2:
+        ans1:
-    params_part2_ans1_value: Figure A
+          value: Figure A
-    params_part2_ans1_feedback: What is the period of oscillation of the velocity?
+          feedback: What is the period of oscillation of the velocity?
 How long should it be between zeroes of the potential energy?
 Are the periods of oscillation of the energy and velocity the same?
+        ans2:
-    params_part2_ans2_value: Figure B
+          value: Figure B
-    params_part2_ans2_feedback: What is the period of oscillation of the velocity?
+          feedback: What is the period of oscillation of the velocity?
 How long should it be between zeroes of the potential energy?
 Are the periods of oscillation of the energy and velocity the same?
+        ans3:
-    params_part2_ans3_value: Figure C
+          value: Figure C
-    params_part2_ans3_feedback: At the time when the velocity is first zero, is the potential energy at its maximum or minimum?
+          feedback: At the time when the velocity is first zero, is the potential energy at its maximum or minimum?
+        ans4:
-    params_part2_ans4_value: Figure D
+          value: Figure D
-    params_part2_ans4_feedback: Noting that the spring constant $k$ is positive, can the elastic potential energy $U = \frac{1}{2}kx^2$ ever be negative?
+          feedback: Noting that the spring constant $k$ is positive, can the elastic potential energy $U = \frac{1}{2}kx^2$ ever be negative?
+        ans5:
-    params_part2_ans5_value: Figure E
+          value: Figure E
-    params_part2_ans5_feedback: Great!
+          feedback: Great!
 You got it.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1